jfaural/github_course/concepts_dictionary.md

 4. Remote repository: github.
 We have to create a link between the git repository and github.

 `README.txt`: detailed description of your project and tool usage (if it is the case)

 `.gitignore` : list of files that should not be added to repository (data files, backup files, intermediate files).
-You can list one by one, the template or regular expressions (`*.csv` to ignore all files, `!dataset.csv` all except this one, # to make comments)
+You can list one by one, the template or regular expressions (`*.csv` to ignore all files, `!dataset.csv` all except this one, # to make comments).

+How do you connect your local and remote repository?
+SSH key!
+You first create a bridge `git remote add github_course git@github.com:jfaural/github_course.git`.
+Now things can go back and forth.
+You did not send anything yet.
+To send things through the bridge you use `git push` and the name of the repository.